terraform-google-modules/terraform-google-dataflow/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 0.10.x
 - [terraform-provider-google](https://github.com/terraform-providers/terraform-provider-google) plugin v1.8.0

-### Configure a Service Account
+### Configure a Service Account to execute the module
 In order to execute this module you must have a Service Account with the following project roles:
-- roles/storage.admin
+- roles/dataflow.admin

+### Configure a Controller Service Account to create the job
+If you want to use the service_account_email input to specify a service account that will identify the VMs in which the jobs are running, the service account will need the following project roles:
 - roles/dataflow.worker
+- roles/storage.objectAdmin

 ### Enable APIs
 In order to launch a Dataflow Job, the Dataflow API must be enabled: